zqpie/Fedora-Pie/README.md

 run 'sudo chmod +x installer.sh' to make the file executable.

 Finally, run './installer.sh' Which will place all configuration files in their places

+DO NOT RUN AS ROOT  this will place all config files in the root user's home folder.